ABDREHMAN1999/Calculator/README.md

 # Calculator
-A simple calculator using the TKinter library in python
+A simple calculator using the TKinter library in python.